 The true parts show the Brazilian Football Confederation and the government to be as inept as the thieves.
 The original trophy is on display while its replica is stored in a safe.
 The thieves steal something too famous to fence, so they end up negotiating with an Argentine gold dealer, who plans to melt it down.
 The police are hot on the trail but fail to recover the trophy.

-The rest of the truth is altered for the sake of the story, where perpetrators are merged into Peralta, a disaster of a man.
+The rest of the truth is altered for the sake of the story, where the real perpetrators are merged into the character of Peralta, a disaster of a man.
 A fictional female is added.
 Taís Araújo plays Dolores, a beautifully sexy Brazilian who is inexplicably loyal to her corpulent Peralta, despite his gambling, stupidity, and the crime.
 Her character gives hope to current theories that the trophy still exists.

 In researching the FIFA Jules Rimet trophy, I discovered that it had quite a tendency to get stolen, duplicated, hidden, or misplaced.
 There have also been a few other films about the trophy’s mysteries, which I have not seen.